SimonDoell/SimonDoell/README.md

 ## Hi there

-I'm a software engineer from germany and have started programming since I was 13 years old.
+I'm a software developer from germany and have started programming since I was 13 years old.
 I use VSCode and have mainly focused on C++(with SFML), HTML, CSS and some JavaScript.

 **Contact me under:**
   -doell.simonff@gmail.com